-Intellectual Property in Music
+Intellectual Property Lawyers for Music

 Intellectual Property (IP) is a legal area that protects the creations of the mind.
 In New Zealand, this includes music, which is a vital part of our culture and creativity.
 The IP practice area for music helps artists, songwriters, and producers safeguard their work and ensure they receive credit and payment for their creations.